RIKEN-RCCS/spark-k/examples/README.md

 * cd java; make
 * cd scala; make

-Note SimpleAPp in Python does not launch wokers.
+Note SimpleApp in Python does not launch wokers.

+## Notes on run20-spark-perf.sh

+It runs "SPARK_TESTS".
+It sets the number of nodes very small (node=8).
+Running with larger nodes fails due to limits of Java memory or number of open files.

+## Notes on run23-spark-perf-pearson.sh

+It runs MLLIB "pearson".  "run23" runs with relatively large 384 workers, and "run24" with small workers (48, 96, 192).

+Results are in
+"run23-spark-perf-pearson.sh.wNNN/mllib_perf_output_XXX".
+Note the
+"Time:" line consists of (med, std, min, first-result, last-result).
+See "spark-perf-master/lib/sparkperf/utils.py".

 ## Building Spark-Perf

+Spark-Perf is at "https://github.com/databricks/spark-perf".
+The used version is commit 6e4f26de0fcd58b629abb8f5389bb15f914752e7 (Dec 9, 2015).

 Download the package.

     $ make spark-perf-download

-It download the package "https://github.com/databricks/spark-perf/archive/master.zip" and unzips it.
-The Files are expanded in "spark-perf-master".
+It downloads the package from "https://github.com/databricks/spark-perf/archive/master.zip" and unzips it.
+The files will be expanded in "spark-perf-master".

-Check a modified config file "spark-perf-config.basic.py".

-    $ diff -u spark-perf-master/config/config.template.py ./spark-perf-config.basic.py

 Build.